ome/omero-documentation/server/overview.rst

 usage including backups, integrated logins, etc. requires a knowledgeable system administrator.

-After working through the :ref:`rst_gettingstarted` section, the following guides to administering your installation of OMERO.server may be of interest:
+After working through the :ref:`gettingstarted/overview` section, the following guides to administering your installation of OMERO.server may be of interest: